XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-manually-on-centos-rhel.md

 These instructions assume you have already [installed `rippled` from the `yum` repository](install-rippled-on-centos-rhel-with-yum.html).

+**Tip:** To perform these steps all at once, you can run the `/opt/ripple/bin/update-rippled.sh` script, which is included with the `rippled` package.

 To update manually, complete the following steps:

 1. Download and install the latest `rippled` package: